Pineapler/vam-eye-scroller/README.md

+This is a work-in-progress that I'm doing whenever I have downtime.
+If you have experience writing VAM plugins, please feel free to help and submit a pull request.

+### TODO:

+- Make sure custom objects are loaded/unloaded properly
+- Serialize assetbundles when in packages
+- Replace custom object material with one already on the Person (sclera?)

 # VamEyeScroller

 The DAZ3D characters used by Virt-A-Mate have spherical eyes.
 The models are designed to rotate to look at things, and there are several material options to fine-tune the look of every part of the eye.
 However, in a lot of stylized models the character's eyes are too big and flat for this to work properly, and if you try it you will have nightmares for weeks.
 Artists use a technique called UV scrolling where the textures are scrolled along the eye model surface, giving the illusion of the character looking in a different direction.